And greetings to you once again, ladies and gentlemen, music lovers, thrill seekers all across the fruited plain.

 That's all they will talk about.

-It's a straw man, it's a burning log.
+It's a burning log.

-Uh the bottom line is it's not an area that's affecting the future of our country.
+The bottom line is it's not an area that's affecting the future of our country.

-Our country is not going to rise and fall on what the presidential candidate thinks or president thinks about abortion.
+Our country is not going to rise and fall on what the presidential candidate or president thinks about abortion.

 It's just not going to happen.